1934 Avusrennen: Race

-The race was started in wet conditions by Adolf Hühnlein at 4:00PM.
+The race was started in wet conditions by Adolf Hühnlein at 4:00 p.m.

 Hans Stuck had a strong start, having a lead of over 48 seconds by the end of the first lap, which increased to 73 seconds by the end of the second lap.
 Eugenio Siena retired on the third lap due to a mechanical issue.
 By lap 4 the rain had stopped and the track began drying out.
 Stuck's lead had dropped to 60 seconds.
 By the 7th lap the track was almost dry and Stuck was still in the lead, and would continue to do so until lap 11 when he stopped for a change of tyres and to refuel, the stop lasted 1 minute and 22 seconds.
 Moll passed Stuck during his pit stop and Stuck rejoined 2nd.
 On lap 12 Stuck retired due to a clutch issue.
 On the last lap, Achille Varzi had suffered a puncture before the finish line, he was able to finish slowly and retained 2nd position.

 Guy Moll won the race with an average speed of 205 km/h.
 Achille Varzi, who won the 1933 race came in second with an average speed of 201 km/h.